-The Royal Air Force has completed four months of "intensive operations" in Mali.
+Royal Air Force personnel have completed four months of "intensive operations" in Mali.

 Air personnel and Chinook helicopters have been in the West African country supporting Operation Barkhane - the French-led counter-insurgency mission in the region.

 The airmen and women, made up of 18 (Bomber) Squadron, Tactical Support Wing and Joint Helicopter Support Squadron, have now returned to RAF Odiham in Hampshire.